PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-07 07:17:50
+Last updated: 2024-04-07 07:18:23
-Random Quote: I like my testicles attached to my body, rather than rolling around next to some eyeliner in Robin's purse.
-Stinson out! - Barney Stinson
+Random Quote: Sorry buddy, wish I could help you, but my hands are tied.
+Oh no wait, that was last night! - Barney Stinson